-Criteria for successfully claiming conformance to the HI conformance requirements are:
+Criteria for successfully claiming conformance to the conformance profile requirements are:

-- 1. The HI implementation must support the mandatory conformance requirements that correspond to the relevant business use cases (section 2.4); - 2.
-A 100% pass rate is required for the test cases (section 3.3) corresponding to these conformance requirements; and - 3.
-A 100% pass rate is required for all conformance tests for recommended conformance requirements for which a developer wants to claim conformance.
+- The HI implementation must support the mandatory and relevant conditional conformance requirements that correspond to the relevant business use cases [ADHA2025a]. - A 100% pass rate is required for the test cases (section 3.3) corresponding to these mandatory and relevant conditional conformance requirements. - A 100% pass rate is required for all conformance tests for recommended conformance requirements for which a developer wants to claim conformance.